TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 ![230122705-2f157258-e673-4fc5-bbed-88050b6aae68 (2)](https://github.com/tabby1307/Cyclist_Bike_Share_Project/assets/112205355/0adbb102-6910-4005-a75d-a89b3f4c4033)

-Summary of findings:
+*Summary of findings*

-Analyzing these patterns, I observed correlations between working hours and weekends.
+- Analyzing these patterns, I observed correlations between working hours and weekends.
 For instance, higher ridership among members is seen on weekdays such as Monday, Tuesday, and Thursday, suggesting regular commuting patterns.
 Conversely, weekends, especially Saturday and Sunday, exhibit higher ridership among casual riders, indicating leisure or recreational use.

-Additionally, midweek ridership remains relatively consistent, likely reflecting a mix of commuting and leisure activities.
+- Additionally, midweek ridership remains relatively consistent, likely reflecting a mix of commuting and leisure activities.

-Hour of the day
+*Hour of the day*

 This code provides insights into the total ride length in minutes for each hour of the day, categorized by member type (member or casual)